irhum/TopoChains.jl/docs/src/index.md

 # end
 ```

 Here, `model` stands in for an iterable (e.g. a `Tuple` or `Vector`) of functions and layers.
-While the most typical use of an `NNTopo` will be to use it as input to a `Stack`, we can indeed use `topo` directly by passing in the functions and inputs:
+While the most typical use of an `FuncTopo` will be passing it as input to a `TopoChain`, we can indeed use `topo` directly by passing in the functions and inputs:

 ```julia
 x1 = 3